Darzu-Catalin/PR_LABS/LAB2/LAB2_REPORT.md

 - Per-IP rate limiting (~5 req/s) implemented in a thread-safe way
 - Benchmark tooling to compare single-threaded vs concurrent performance

-The code lives in `LAB2/` and intentionally starts with empty `content/`, `downloads/`, and `screenshots/` directories so you can add your own test payloads and artifacts.

 ---

 ## Concurrency background (PLT vs OS)